Living Learning Programs

 The Music Living and Learning Community (MLLC) provides students from diverse backgrounds a unique opportunity to grow academically, professionally, and personally in their quest to become exceptional musicians.
 Through the consistent reinforcement of positive attitudes and commitment to music, the MLLC aspires to instill the highest musical standards and to teach the importance of musical outreach in professional careers.
 Students benefit from study groups, a shared experience with other MLLC residents and peer mentoring opportunities.
 Residence in the MLLC is expected of all incoming music majors.

-For 2013-2014, the Music Living-Learning Community will be housed in Scott Hall on the College Hill Neighborhood of campus.
+For 2014-2015, the Music Living-Learning Community is housed in Scott Hall on the College Hill Neighborhood of campus.
+For 2015-2016, the MLLC will be housed in the new Gateway Hall on College Hill.
 Questions specific to the Music Living-Learning Community can be directed to:

 119 Fletcher Music Center